Tyrosinemia Type 1

 For the Condition

 Children born to a family subsequent to the birth of a child with tyrosinemia should be screened immediately with blood and urine testing for succinylacetone to allow earliest possible treatment.
-Tyrosinemia type 1 (GeneReviews)For Complications
+This biochemical testing should be in addition to a routine newborn screen.
+[Sniderman: 2017] If the pathogenic variants in the family are known, prenatal molecular genetic testing of an at-risk pregnancy may be considered.

-Affected children may present:- as newborns – with severe liver involvement characterized with jaundice, ascites, loss of clotting factor synthesis, and GI bleeding
+1. As newborns with severe liver involvement characterized by jaundice, ascites, loss of clotting factor synthesis, and GI bleeding

-- as older children – with rickets and with only minimal liver involvement
+3. As older children with rickets and with only minimal liver involvement

 Differential Diagnosis

-- Metabolic disorders, including Lowe syndrome, congenital disorders of glycosylation, transaldolase deficiency, cystinosis
+• Metabolic disorders, including congenital disorders of glycosylation, transaldolase deficiency, mitochondrial DNA depletion syndromes

 Comorbid & Secondary Conditions

 Neurologic crises, which occur in untreated children, are variable in presentation.
-A neuropathy with symptoms similar to Guillain-Barre syndrome, including diaphragmatic involvement with altered consciousness may be noted.
+A neuropathy with symptoms similar to Guillain-Barre syndrome, including diaphragmatic involvement with altered consciousness, may be noted.
 Abdominal pain may accompany these crises, which may resemble an acute intermittent porphyria crisis.
 Crises may last 1 day to 1 week.
-Tyrosinemia type 1 (GeneReviews)History & Examination
+Neurologic crises that occur in a treated individual is due to a prolonged interruption in nitisinone treatment.
+[Sniderman: 2017]

 Current & Past Medical History

 Assess adherence to dietary and treatment regimens.
-Be alert to symptoms that suggest neurologic involvementDevelopmental & Educational Progress
+Be alert to symptoms that suggest neurologic involvement.

 Genetic Testing

-Testing for mutations in the gene that cause tyrosinemia type 1 (fumarylaceto-acetic acid hydrolase (FAH)) can be performed.
-See FAH gene testing (GTR).Specialty Collaborations & Other Services
+Testing for mutations in the gene that cause tyrosinemia type 1 (fumaryl aceto-acetic acid hydrolase (FAH)) should be performed.
+See FAH Gene Testing (Genetic Testing Registry).

-Children with tyrosinemia type 1 are generally followed concurrently with metabolic genetics.
+Children with tyrosinemia type 1 should be followed concurrently with metabolic genetics.

-Developmental - Behavioral Pediatrics (see Services below for local providers)
+Developmental - Behavioral Pediatrics (see UT providers [9])

-There is some evidence that treated children with tyrosinemia type 1 may have neuropsychological problems.
-If suspected, an evaluation by a developmental pediatrician may be helpful.
+There is some evidence that treated children with tyrosinemia type 1 may have neuropsychological problems. [van: 2019] If suspected, an evaluation by a developmental pediatrician may be helpful.

 Testing may be helpful in children suspected of having learning and attention problems.